This was a return run on blacktop from Melrose to Port Stephens

 Actual 834 kms

-Ambient Temp 20-37C
+Ambient Temp

-Max Engine Temp (at front rocker cover) 134C
+Max Engine Temp (at front rocker cover)

 Road Conditions

-all roads dry & dusty
+no rain all roads dry & dusty some causeways very little water no sand

 From Scrapheap ride to Pooncarie, this was a liaison ride from Pooncarie to Arkaroola via Yunta, finishing one ride and starting another.
 But it was a challenge nonetheless and introduced some risks which invite a separate ride report.